-The assessment is based on the Flood Zones as they are identified in the Level 1 Strategic Flood Risk Assessment (SFRA).
-A Level 1 SFRA report has been prepared by AECOM, the purpose of the Level 1 SFRA is to collate and analyse the most up to date readily available flood risk information for all sources of flooding and it provide an overview of flood risk issues across the study area.
+The assessment is based on the level of flood risk identified in the Level 1 Strategic Flood Risk Assessment (SFRA).
+The purpose of the Level 1 SFRA is to collate and analyse the most up to date readily available flood risk information for all sources of flooding and it provides an overview of flood risk issues across the study area.
 The study also assesses the impact of climate change on flood risk, through detailed studies and modelling based on discussions with the EA and developer parties.

 Where a site falls in multiple flood zones, then the site will be scored on the zone covering the largest proportion of the site.
 If the site is split equally between two zones, the area will be scored on the area of the worst flood zone.
 This is to maintain consistency with the scoring of sites.

-Surface water flooding is also documented in the SFRA and is factored into the assessment of sites; where a site contains more than 50% of its area at risk from surface water flooding it is scored negatively regardless of whether it is in flood zone 1.
+Surface water flooding is also documented in the SFRA and is factored into the assessment of sites.
+Where a site contains more than 50% of its area at risk from surface water flooding it is scored negatively regardless of whether it is in flood zone 1.